-Traditional SSRS reports, which also might be called paginated reports, can be build using SQL Server Data Tools (SSDT) or Report Builder.
-SSDT is an add-in for Visual Studio so developers will be more comfortable working in this environment.
-SSDT is based on a solution/project model and integrates with version control software such as Azure DevOps formerly known as Visual Studio Team Services.
+Traditional SSRS reports, which also might be called paginated reports, can be build using an extension for Visual Studio (VS) or Report Builder.
+Developers will be more comfortable working in the VS environment.
+VS is based on a solution/project model and integrates with version control software such as Azure DevOps formerly known as Visual Studio Team Services.
 This is the tool you will use for this series of articles.

 A new type of report available with SSRS 2016 is called Mobile Reports.
 Mobile Reports must be created with the Mobile Report Publisher which is launched from the Web Portal.
 These reports are dashboards which can run on phones and tablets as well as the Web Portal.
 (If you are a previous developer or user of Datazen reports, these will look familiar to you as Microsoft acquired the company and brought the technology into SSRS).
 Figure 3 shows what the Mobile Report Publisher looks like:

 Power BI dashboards can also run in a special type of SSRS Web Portal called Power BI Report Server.
 The tool for creating Power BI dashboards is called Power BI Desktop.
 Power BI is out of scope for this series, but if you would like to learn more about this topic, take a look at the article series written by Robert Sheldon.

 Installing and Configuring SQL Server and Reporting Services